SelimChraibi/AsynchronousIterativeAlgorithms.jl/docs/src/index.md

 Say you want to implement a distributed version of *Stochastic Gradient Descent* (SGD).
 You'll need to define:

 - an **algorithm structure** subtyping [`AbstractAlgorithm{Q,A}`](@ref)
-- the **initialisation step** where you compute the first iteration
+- the **initialization step** where you compute the first iteration
 - the **worker step** performed by the workers when they receive a query `q::Q` from the central node
 - the asynchronous **central step** performed by the central node when it receives an answer `a::A` from a `worker`

 ![Sequence Diagram](assets/sequence_diagram.png)

-Let's first of all set up our distributed environement.
+Let's first of all set up our distributed environment.

 ```julia
 # Launch multiple processes (or remote machines)